 Following a long-term fish research and monitoring project, recent changes to environmental flow management have supported Murray cod spawning along the Gunbower Creek.
 Located between the townships of Torrumbarry and Koondrook in Victoria, the Gunbower Creek, off the Murray River, is primarily an irrigation supply channel.
 Since 2005, annual fish surveys funded by the Murray Darling Basin Authority’s Living Murray Program have found that while small-bodied fish populations are generally strong, populations of large-bodied fish such as the Murray cod are in decline.
 A number of factors may have contributed this decline, including poor water quality (such as the blackwater following the 2010 floods), inappropriate flows for fish migration and spawning, insufficient food, lack of appropriate habitat and lack of connection between habitats due to water regulating structures.

-“Accordingly, we will recommend that environmental flows continue to be delivered through Gunbower Creek in a pattern that targets within-channel flows, without major changes to normal irrigation flow delivery, to maximise Murray cod spawning and larval access to food resources and shelter from predation.”
+It is recommended that, based on these results, environmental flows continue to be delivered through Gunbower Creek in a pattern that targets within-channel flows, without major changes to normal irrigation flow delivery, to maximise Murray cod spawning and larval access to food resources and shelter from predation.